 – Dr. Jane Goodall, DBE, Founder of the Jane Goodall Institute & UN Messenger of Peace

 The Albertine Rift landscape in Uganda is a diverse ecosystem which is crucial to many species and is a prominent habitat for endangered chimpanzees including 50% of birds, 39% of mammals, 19% of amphibians, and 14% of reptiles and plants of mainland Africa.
 The Jane Goodall Institute has been working in Uganda using its cornerstone and innovative community-led conservation approach ‘Tacare’ for over 20 years.
 This work support local holistic decision-making and investment in sustainable livelihoods to improve human well-being while protecting chimpanzee habitat and natural resources.

-Using this community-led approach, the project in Uganda led by JGI and OTP will restore degraded areas, promote agroforestry practices, as well as strengthen forest monitoring and law enforcement.
+Using this community-led approach, the project in Uganda led by JGI and One Tree Planted will restore degraded areas, promote agroforestry practices, as well as strengthen forest monitoring and law enforcement.
 It will also continue to support over 3,500 households in sustainable livelihoods, fuel efficient stoves, improved agricultural practices, community-managed enterprises and microcredit programs, and establishment of more Collaborative Forest Management (CFM) groups in order to monitor forests and protect watersheds.

 Honor Gombe 60 and support JGI’s work here.

 The Jane Goodall Institute is a global community conservation organization that advances the vision and work of Dr. Jane Goodall.
 By protecting chimpanzees and inspiring people to conserve the natural world we all share, we improve the lives of people, animals and the environment.
 Everything is connected—everyone can make a difference.